cody-scott/ArcGIS_Layout_Manager/README.md

 The LayoutManager attempts to help this by tracking the location and details of Layout Objects on your map document, as well as table of contents items including if it is turned on/off, and transparency.

+The intended method is that the layouts are authored within ArcMap manually, then can be easily switched between and updated.
+Nothing limiting doing by code though.

 The data associated with the LayoutManager is stored in JSON which can be easily changed outside of ArcMap.

 Finally, the package is usable from within ArcMap's python window, or incorporated into exernal scripts.